-The pair and their friends from San Diego stumbled upon inSITE94, a recent binational art exhibition here and in San Diego that required patrons to crisscross the border, visiting such far-flung locales as beaches, public parks, a train depot and even some art galleries.
+The pair and their friends from San Diego stumbled upon inSITE94, a binational art exhibition under way here and in San Diego that requires patrons to crisscross the border, visiting such farflung locales as beaches, public parks, a train depot and even some art galleries.

-It involved 38 art institutions on both sides of the border, more than 100 artists, most from the United States and Mexico, displaying works at 37 locations.
-A few of the installations will be permanent.
+It involves 38 art institutions on both sides of the border, more than 100 artists, most from the United States and Mexico. displaying works at 37 locations.